Lansdowne Road: History

-On 15 February 1995, following the 1994 IRA ceasefire, English football hooligans caused the referee to abandon the game after just 27 minutes.
+On 15 February 1995, following the 1994 IRA ceasefire, English football hooligans caused the referee to abandon a friendly international after just 27 minutes.
 Orchestrated by Combat 18, a neo-nazi organisation and members of the hooligan group Chelsea Headhunters.
 English spectators threw debris (including seats, wood and metal) down at Irish fans in response to a goal being scored by Ireland's David Kelly.

 In 2004, Shelbourne made it to the final qualifying round of the UEFA Champions League and played La Liga side Deportivo La Coruña at Lansdowne Road in front of 25,000.
 The match finished 0:0, and following defeat in Spain in the second leg, Shels would host their UEFA Cup first round tie against Lille at Lansdowne as well.
 That match finished 2:2.

 The last international rugby match before demolition was a 61–17 Ireland win over the Pacific Islanders on 26 November 2006.
 The final football international was a 5–0 win for the Republic of Ireland over San Marino on 15 November 2006.
 The last football game ever before redevelopment was Derry City's FAI Cup Final win against St. Patrick's Athletic on 3 December 2006.

 The last contest in the old Lansdowne Road Stadium was a rugby match that took place on 31 December 2006.
 Leinster beat Ulster 20 points to 12 in a Celtic League game that set a record attendance of 48,000 for such a league match.
 Demolition of the stadium began in May 2007.